statisticsnorway/react-reference-app/README.md

 **Note** that our experience with SonarQube so far has been a mixed bag.
 It provides some very nifty information about our code and detects code smells and bugs rather accuratly and displays it in a nice UI.
 However, configurating SonarQube to correctly exclude certain files from coverage calculation has proven rather difficult.
-The step in the pipeline is also rather slow for no understandable reason.
+The step in the pipeline is a bit slow.

 ### [Dockerfile](https://github.com/statisticsnorway/react-reference-app/blob/master/Dockerfile)
 The reason for copying over our own [nginx.conf](https://github.com/statisticsnorway/react-reference-app/blob/master/nginx.conf)